LiRA: A Multi-Agent Framework for Reliable and Readable Literature Review Generation: Related Work

 \section{Related Work}

-\paragraph{Agentic workflows} Comparisons have been made between agentic LLM systems and human cognition, as the idea of breaking down a task into smaller steps, which is often done by these workflows, is commonly used to describe how humans solve more intricate problems \cite{flower_cognitive_1981, correa_humans_2023}.
+\paragraph{Agentic workflows} Comparisons have been made between agentic LLM systems and human cognition, due to how breaking down a task into smaller steps, which these workflows often do, is commonly used to describe how humans solve more intricate problems \cite{flower_cognitive_1981, correa_humans_2023}.
 Using this concept, several works show promise in implementing agentic workflows in various fields, such as the medical sciences \cite{tang_medagents_2024} and law \cite{watson_law_2025}.
 In some cases, this results in an improvement of more than 90\% compared to a simple baseline \cite{watson_law_2025}.

 However, for the task of automated writing specifically, only few works have been published thus far~\cite{qi_generation_2025, wang_autosurvey_2024, shao_assisting_2024, tian_overview_2025}.
 Of these works, only two of them address literature reviews or a similar document type and include open-source code \cite{qi_generation_2025, wang_autosurvey_2024}.
 Neither paper takes output lengths and how they relate to the readability and evaluation of each proposed system using the listed metrics into account.
 As a result, no works seem to exist which tackle the issues of readability, and only minimal work exists in addressing the factuality of the resulting articles.